Using statistical and algorithmic techniques to give computer systems the ability to "learn" from data, without being explicitly programmed.

-FIRE Capital One Machine Learning is a year-long (2-3 semester) CURE: Course-based Undergraduate Research Experience (opens new window) that immerses first-year (new freshman, freshman connection, transfer) undergraduate students in faculty-led research and mentorship experience in machine learning.
+FIRE Capital One Machine Learning is a multi-semester CURE: Course-based Undergraduate Research Experience that immerses undergraduate students that have completed their FIRE semester 1 course in faculty-led research and mentorship experience in machine learning.

-If you are a prospective or newly admitted new freshman, freshman connection, or transfer student and would learn more about applying to join FIRE, please find the program application information here (opens new window).
+If you are a prospective or newly admitted new freshman, freshman connection, or transfer student and would learn more about applying to join FIRE, please find the program application information here.

 If you are prospective academic, industry, or government partner, and would like to collaborate with FIRE Capital One Machine Learning on a research project, or would like to provide sponsorship, please find the partnership and sponsorship information here.